2023 – Moving to an Electric Vehicle

 See also: EVworld.au – heaps more EV-specific info.

-Since installing solar panels we have become used to timing our use of electricity, where possible, to coincide with the availability of sunshine – utilising our solar-generated electricity to run our pool filter and solar heating pumps (the main power culprits), and also the dishwasher, washing machine, etc, along with battery charging for our lawn mowing equipment, and all our power tools, phones and tablet devices.
+Red EVSince installing solar panels we have become used to timing our use of electricity, where possible, to coincide with the availability of sunshine – utilising our solar-generated electricity to run our pool filter and solar heating pumps (our main power culprits), and also the dishwasher, washing machine, etc, along with battery charging for all our gardening and power tools, phones and tablet devices.

 We have now added one more device to our list of devices to charge – an electric vehicle (EV).